wallandall/m365_admin_reports/ReadMe.md

 To Authenticate with your tenant an Azure AD App Registration is required, follow the belwo steps to enable App Registration for your tenant:

-***Please Note:*** App Registration requires Application permissions for User.Read.All, Group.Read.All, Directory.Read.All and Reports.Read.All
+***Please Note:*** App Registration requires Application permissions for User.Read.All, Group.Read.All, Directory.Read.All,  Reports.Read.All and AuditLog.Read.All

 - Navigate to [Azure Active Directory](https://aad.portal.azure.com/)
 - From the portal Select Azure Active Directory and then select App registration